PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:04:15
+Last updated: 2024-04-02 19:04:49
-Random Quote: We have committed the Golden Rule to memory; let us now commit it to life. - Edwin Markham
+Random Quote: Joy is what happens to us when we allow ourselves to recognize how good things really are. - Marianne Williamson